By Wendy Stoltz / Last Modified On January 22, 2023

 Both techniques cook by steaming and are perfect for making healthy dishes.
 The main difference is how long the process takes.

-Steamers are fantastic for cooking green beans, vegetables, and small stuffed food, such as dumplings.
-Steaming is especially good because it eliminates the use of oil or fat, you just need hot vapor.
+Steamers are fantastic for cooking green beans, vegetables, and small stuffed food like dumplings.
+Steaming is especially good because it eliminates the use of oil or fat.
+You need hot vapor.

-Pressure cookers, on the other hand, contain a tightly sealed lid that creates a high-pressure environment that allows food to cook.
-The special combination of high pressure and steam makes cooking faster compared to other cooking methods, including steamers.
+On the other hand, pressure cookers contain a tightly sealed lid that creates a high-pressure environment that allows food to cook.
+The special combination of high pressure and steam makes cooking faster than other cooking methods, including steamers.

 Other Ways to Cook Steamed Broccoli